Who we are

 - Baccalaureate programs in education, engineering, business, nursing, selected allied health fields, mass communication, and criminal justice.

 - Master’s programs primarily related to education, engineering, arts, sciences, nursing, and business.

 - Support for area K-12 schools seeking college general education courses for advanced students and assistance in ensuring that their graduates are college-and career-ready.

 - Services specifically designed to meet the needs of regional economic development (small business development, support for entrepreneurs, problem-solving).

-- Programs in innovation, entrepreneurship, and small business development supported by the Southwest Entrepreneurial and Economic Development Center.
+- Programs in entrepreneurship and small business development supported by the Southwest Entrepreneurial and Economic Development (SEED) Center.

 - Agricultural and related sciences with opportunities for experiential learning at three working farms and the Center for Advancement of Meat Processing and Production.